Psychology using sex difference as basis

 Discrimination is an essential human function.
 To discriminate is ‘to see the difference.’
 It is obvious that someone who cannot see the difference between a small opponent and a large one, or between an enemy sneaking up in disguise and a friend, is at a disadvantage.
 If one kind (sex, race, species, genotype) is exploiting another it is to their advantage to erode their opponent’s discrimination – to discourage discrimination on the basis of kind.
 This is the Malign Encouragement strategy: encouraging an opponent to pursue an adverse policy.
 Collectively employed it is ‘What’s bad for them is good for us.’

-One of the most important discoveries was that it is the male instinct to be racially aware.
+One important discovery was that it is the male instinct to be racially aware.
 Anyone who says they are “anti-racist” is really saying they are anti-male.

 Table: Policy Choices for a Protagonist